lloduye/storymatters-website/README.md

    Edit `.env` with your actual values:

-   - `GOOGLE_SPREADSHEET_ID`: Your Google Spreadsheet ID
+   - `DATABASE_URL`: Your Neon PostgreSQL connection string
    - `ADMIN_TOKEN`: A secure admin token
-   - Ensure `google-credentials.json` is in the root directory

-4. **Set up Google Sheets**
+4. **Set up Neon Database**

+   - Create a Neon account at [neon.tech](https://neon.tech)
-   - Create a Google Spreadsheet
+   - Create a new project and database
-   - Add a "Stories" sheet with appropriate columns
-   - Add a "Users" sheet with appropriate columns
-   - Share with your service account email
+   - Copy your connection string to `DATABASE_URL`
+   - The database tables will be created automatically

 5. **Start the development server**
    ```bash